 While the equity market includes volatile and relatively riskier securities without guaranteed returns, the debt market has fixed-income securities that deliver the promised interest rates at significantly lower risk levels.

 Risk-averse investors and investors looking to diversify their investment portfolios can invest in the debt market for secured returns.

 What is Debt Market?

-The debt market basically refers to the financial market where investors can buy and sell debt instruments of various types and features.
-These instruments will provide you with regular interest payments at a fixed rate along with principal repayment at the time of maturity.
+The debt market refers to the financial market where investors can buy and sell various types and features of debt instruments.
+These instruments will provide you with regular interest payments at a fixed rate and principal repayment at maturity.
 For instance, if Varun invests Rs.
-100 in a debt instrument that offers 10% returns and has a tenure of 1 year, he will get a sum of 110 (principal amount + interest) at the time of maturity.
+100 in a debt instrument that offers 10% returns and has a tenure of 1 year, he will get a sum of 110 (principal amount + interest) at maturity.

 - Central and State Governments

 Debt instruments are fixed-income assets that provide fixed returns & low-risk investment options to investors.
 Further, they fulfil the financial needs of the organisation or government that raised the capital.
 The different types of debt instruments are debentures, fixed deposits, bonds, certificates of deposits, etc.

 Also Read: Equity Funds vs Debt Mutual Funds